- Solicitors For Business

 Although making a will is usually seen as something that is done in later life, there are various reasons why younger people - especially those aged 35-55, and even those aged 35 and under - should start thinking about making a will.
 These include:

-- You can make clear and certain provision for your parents should you currently care for or assist them
+- You can make clear and certain provisions for a partner, your children and your parents should you currently care for or assist them

 - Should you divorce or separate and die without a will, a substantial amount of your assets will go to your spouse

-- Should you get married or civilly partnered, any will you currently have in place will be revoked unless it has been drafted with a marriage or civil partnership specifically in mind
+- Should you get married or civilly partnered, any will you have in place previously will be revoked unless it has been drafted with a marriage or civil partnership specifically in mind

 Can I Leave Money to a Pet Animal?